sillygwailo/Readability-Button/README.txt

 1. login to your website as an administrator
 2. visit the content types screen at admin/content/types
 3. for each content type that you would like to show a Readability button:
-  i. click the "edit" operation for the content type ii. drop down the "Readability settings" section iii. check the "Enable Readability button" box iv. optional: check the "Enable Readability 'Send to Kindle'" box
+  i. click the "edit" operation link for the content type ii. drop down the "Readability settings" section iii. check the "Enable Readability button" box iv. optional: check the "Enable Readability 'Send to Kindle'" box
   v. select a weight for the button.
 This will determine where the button
      will appear.
-You will probably want a weight less than zero (a minus number) so that it appears above content.
+You will probably want a weight less than zero (a negative number) so that it appears above content.
 4. visit a node from the content type to verify that the button appears.
-You may want to visit content in each role that you've given permission to.
+You may want to visit content in each role that you've given the "Access Readability button" permission to